shaan147/dmms_fyp/README.md

-# dmms
+# DMMS

-Welcome to DMMS!
+Welcome to DMMS (Decentralized Medication History Management)!
 This decentralized application is built using Truffle and React.

 ## Prerequisites